htcondor/htcondor/docs/admin-manual/networking.rst

 them; if both are, they will prefer the first address listed by that daemon.

-A daemon may be listening on one, some, or all of its machine’s addresses.
+A daemon may be listening on one, some, or all of its machine's addresses.
 (See ``NETWORK_INTERFACE`` :index:`NETWORK_INTERFACE`.)
 Daemons may presently list at most two addresses, one IPv6 and one IPv4.
 Each address is the “most public” address of its protocol; by default,